- Measles is one of the leading causes of death among young children even though a safe and cost-effective vaccine is available.

 The highly contagious virus is spread by coughing and sneezing, close personal contact or direct contact with infected nasal or throat secretions.

-The virus remains active and contagious in the air or on infected surfaces for up to two hours.
-It can be transmitted by an infected person from four days prior to the onset of the rash to four days after the rash erupts.
+The virus remains active and contagious in the air or on infected surfaces for up to 2 hours.
+It can be transmitted by an infected person from 4 days prior to the onset of the rash to 4 days after the rash erupts.

 Measles outbreaks can result in epidemics that cause many deaths, especially among young, malnourished children.
 In countries where measles has been largely eliminated, cases imported from other countries remain an important source of infection.

 No specific antiviral treatment exists for measles virus.

 Severe complications from measles can be avoided though supportive care that ensures good nutrition, adequate fluid intake and treatment of dehydration with WHO-recommended oral rehydration solution.
 This solution replaces fluids and other essential elements that are lost through diarrhoea or vomiting.
 Antibiotics should be prescribed to treat eye and ear infections, and pneumonia.

 All children in developing countries diagnosed with measles should receive two doses of vitamin A supplements, given 24 hours apart.
 This treatment restores low vitamin A levels during measles that occur even in well-nourished children and can help prevent eye damage and blindness.
 Vitamin A supplements have been shown to reduce the number of deaths from measles by 50%.

 Routine measles vaccination for children, combined with mass immunization campaigns in countries with high case and death rates, are key public health strategies to reduce global measles deaths.
 The measles vaccine has been in use for 50 years.
 It is safe, effective and inexpensive.
 It costs approximately one US dollar to immunize a child against measles.